levantina/Mathematica/README.md

 projectComplete.pdf / AllProjectComplete.pdf -> A pdf version of the previous notebook, for a visualization without Mathematica.

-- Thesis:
+- MASTER'S THESIS:
-Useful code for the initial data gathering for my Master’s Thesis.
+Useful code for the initial data gathering for my Master’s Thesis and for the data analysis of the time series related.

 built_graph.nb and extract_pop.nb ->  These are two Mathematica notebooks, a further development of the WSSS Project described above.
 There are also the pdf versions.

+chiQAllSelectionKatrinaPV_example.nb -> Chi Squared analysis and scatterplot of a dataset of Wikipedia page hits, built around the page: "Hurricane Katrina" (considering first neighbors and second neighbors)